 Click Save and process changes.

-A dialog appears informing you that the folder upgrade was successful.
 You are now ready to use your custom embeddings.

 Upgrade your top-level folder before trying to view embedding plots.